gconeice/GAR/baseline/WGMK/README.md

 bash comp.sh sparse_dij.c

 Alice: ./run.sh a.out gen

 Bob : ./run.sh a.out eva

 # How to Read the Output

 **Only focus on Alice side, it outputs:**

+Run time: Time in the paper (see Figure 3)

 MEM ORAM READ+WRITE: # RAM Accesses in the paper (see Figure 3)